DianahMutanda/Groceries-Market-Basket-Analysis/README.md

 df = pd.read_csv('groceries.csv')

 # Step 2: Data Cleaning
-# Drop columns with less than 10 non-null entries
+# Drop all columns with less than 10 non-null entries
 df = df.dropna(axis=1, thresh=10)

-# Drop rows with any missing values
+# Drop all rows with any missing values
 df = df.dropna(axis=0)

 # Step 3: Transform the dataset into a list of transactions